 I decided to subscribe to Working Mother magazine recently.
 While I was at the website ordering the subscription, I came across an interesting poll (it is currently up on the right side of that page, though it could switch soon).
-The question was “When was your last ‘Me-time?'”
-The answer choices were yesterday, today, last week, last… read more »
+The question was "When was your last 'Me-time?'"
+The answer choices were yesterday, today, last week, last month, and can't reme… read more »

 As I've mentioned once or twice here before, I'm writing a feature piece for City Journal on the Khan Academy.
 These online video lectures cover various math and science topics, and the math problem sets on the site encourage individually-paced, sequential-learning to mastery.

-Anyway, the videos are interesting, but they’ve also sp… read more »
+Anyway, the videos are interesting, but they've also sparked some interesti… read more »

 One of the downsides of writing a book on time management is that people expect you to be on time for things.
 Usually I am.
 I think through how much time I need to do something based on how long it has actually taken in the past, as opposed to how long it took under perfect circumstances.
 Fact: there will always be traffic on Friday nights at rush hour.
 Traveling take… read more »